 The slope of the sawtooth also changes if the oscillator frequency is increased by the external resistor.
-In this way, a frequency feed-forward is implemented (Figure 5.b) in order to keep the PWM gain constant versus the switching frequency (see Section 6.4 on page 20 for PWM gain expression).
+In this way a frequency feed-forward is implemented (Figure 5.b) in order to keep the PWM gain constant versus the switching frequency (see Section 6.4 on page 18 for PWM gain expression).

-On the SYNCH pin the synchronization signal is generated.
+The synchronization signal is generated on the SYNCH pin.
 This signal has a phase shift of 180 ° with respect to the clock.
-This delay is useful when two devices are synchronized connecting the SYNCH pin together.
-When SYNCH pins are connected, the device with the higher oscillator frequency works as master, so the slave device switches at the frequency of the master but with a delay of half a period.
+This delay is useful when two devices are synchronized connecting the SYNCH pins together.
+When the SYNCH pins are connected, the device with higher oscillator frequency works as master, so the slave device switches at the frequency of the master but with a delay of half a period.
 This minimizes the RMS current flowing through the input capacitor (see the L5988D datasheet).